ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 .. _ref_adaptive_templates_UG:

-Motor-CAD Adaptive Templates Scripting
+Motor-CAD adaptive templates scripting
 ======================================

 .. note::
     Adaptive Templates in Motor-CAD require v2024.1.2 (Motor-CAD 2024 R1 Update) or later.

-This guide describes the Adaptive Templates functionality.
+This guide describes the Adaptive Templates feature.
-Motor-CAD provides the Adaptive Templates functionality for the design of models with geometries that cannot be modelled using the standard template geometries.
+Motor-CAD provides the Adaptive Templates feature for the design of models with geometries that cannot be modelled using the standard template geometries.
-By using the Adaptive Templates functionality, users can generate their own geometric parameterisations from scratch or based on the Standard Templates.
+By using the Adaptive Templates feature, users can generate their own geometric parameterisations from scratch or based on the Standard Templates.